FrancescoPalma/CodeClan_Assignment_1/README.md

 One functionality at a time, it's my current motto.
 A lesson I learnt today is that planning is important - planning _well_ is actually **fundamental** - and I like it even though at the end it's even more important to start coding, see the outcome and making the appropriate changes accordingly.
 #### Day 4
 I've got most the back-end set but I've fallen in several errors.
-Certain routes in the 'controller' files work whereas others throw 'NoMethodErrors'.
+Certain routes in the 'controller' files work whereas others throw `NoMethodErrors`.
-I haven't had enough time to investigate enough on these errors, tomorrow in class it will be mostly a debugging day for once the errors are fixed, the last things to do are to work on the '.erb' files of the models and to find a way to display a running total of the expenses and income so that the user figures out at the end of each month whether the final balance is positive or negative.
+I haven't had enough time to investigate enough on these errors, tomorrow in class it will be mostly a debugging day for once the errors are fixed, the last things to do are to work on the `.erb` files of the models and to find a way to display a running total of the expenses and income so that the user figures out at the end of each month whether the final balance is positive or negative.
 Also, I'll try to have a talk with other coworkers in order to give one another some feedback and talk about any obstacles we might have found before getting back to work.
 I am sure it will be beneficial for all of us.

+#### Day 5
+_**The Power of the Collective**_: As I thought, exchanging feedbacks helps a lot.
+Especially in programming, where to spot the detail is essential and sometimes you need more eyes and more brains to cooperate.
+So far, I've completed 50% of the MVP and I can say with absolute certainty that the app essentially **works**.
+Tomorrow I'll focus to complete the last part of the MVP (display total expenses, total incomes, total expenses by category) and I'll do a general review to refactor the `.erb` files in `Views`.
+Finally, I hope to allow some time to think about the front-end (i.e. CSS) to make the app looks as I want it to be.
+Style at this point is not _fundamental_, the purpose is to practice on the back-end, but if I had some time I think it would be valuable to learn some new CSS skills to improve the style.
+I already had since the beginning an idea of how to organise the interface, I'll hopefully work on it between tomorrow afternoon and Day 6.

 (In Progress)